merovex-archival/merovex.github.io/_posts/2016-03-12-murder-on-guna-prime.markdown

   url: http://dausha.net
   license: Rights Reserved, created by Donna Murillo
   caption: Bophendze in Luctation.
-description: "On the live-fire training planet of Guna, Keius Minjen witnesses the murder of his friend."
+description: "On the live-fire training planet of Guna, Keius Minjen witnesses the murder of his friend.
+Prelude to the Forebearance Series."
 created_at:
 modified_at:
 ---